yuhui1208/api/substrate/extrinsics.md

 - **interface**: `api.tx.identity.addRegistrar`
 - **summary**:   Add a registrar to the system.

-  The dispatch origin for this call must be `RegistrarOrigin` or `Root`.
+  The dispatch origin for this call must be `T::RegistrarOrigin`.

   - `account`: the account of the registrar.